N-benitha/alx-system_engineering-devops/0x02-shell_redirections/README.md

-displaying 10 first lines of file
+displaying third line of file